Adiraj Singh

 MD

-• Interim Program Director, Hurley Medical Center Transitional Year Program, Flint, Mich.
+- Program Director, Hurley Medical Center Transitional Year Program, Flint, Mich.

-• Clinic Director, Hurley Combined Internal Medicine/Pediatrics outpatient clinic, Flint, Mich.
+- Faculty, Hurley Combined Internal Medicine/Pediatrics outpatient clinic, Flint, Mich.

-• Assistant Professor, Hurley Medical Center/Michigan State University College of Human Medicine, East Lansing, Mich.
+- Assistant Professor, Hurley Medical Center/Michigan State University College of Human Medicine, East Lansing, Mich.

 Adiraj Singh MD was a stellar resident himself in Hurley’s Combined Internal Medicine/Pediatrics Residency Program, serving as an excellent example in interpersonal communication and professionalism, not to mention medical knowledge and clinical excellence.
 As chief, he was well liked and well respected, and the program was happy to recruit him to stay on as teaching faculty after graduation in 2018.
 He became interim program director Jan.
 1, 2020, and program director in 2021.
-He is married with 1 child.
-In his spare time, he enjoys soccer, tennis, swimming, traveling and cooking.
+In 2023, he became program director of Transitional Year Residency.
+In 2025, he became interim program director of Internal Medicine.

 Specialty